 Figure 3, from BP’s 2010 World Energy Outlook with data from the International Energy Agency: the ‘Blue Triangle of Death’, oil fields — presumably large, conventional deposits — that have not been discovered that are needed to make up for declines elsewhere.
 The shortfall indicated here is about 30 million barrels per day by 2035.

-Figure 4, here is the Mother of All Oil Shortfall Graphs by EIA’s Glen Sweetnam (2009) by way of Kurt Cobb.
+Figure 4, here is an even larger shortfall, graphs by EIA’s Glen Sweetnam (2009) by way of Kurt Cobb.
 He points out that any gains from tight oil formations will be overtaken by ongoing declines in conventional fields.
 Sweetnam calls for 40+ million barrel shortfall by 2030.

-Figure 5: Petrobras in 2010 calculated a man-sized shortfall in production of sixty to seventy million barrels per day — or more — by 2030!
+Figure 5: The Mother of All Oil Shortfalls: Petrobras in 2010 reckons a deficit of sixty to seventy million barrels per day — or more — by 2030!
 The marginal increases from frakking and even Iraq will not change the outcome significantly.
 Says Cobb:

 … many people will say that we already have a large new resource of tight oil (often mistakenly referred to as shale oil) which can be extracted through hydraulic fracturing or fracking.
 But even if the optimists are correct — and there can be no guarantee that they will be — this source of oil will only add 3 to 4 million barrels of daily production.
 What Sweetnam’s chart tells us is that we must find and bring into production the equivalent of five new Saudi Arabias between now and 2030 in order to meet expected demand even if the volume of tight oil reaches its maximum projected output.